CARING COUNSELORS WORK HERE

 Sam was born and raised in Orem, Utah where he earned a bachelor’s degree in psychology from Brigham Young University.
 He later earned his master’s degree in Marriage and Family Therapy from Northwestern University in Chicago.
 Before becoming a therapist, he worked as a life coach at an in-patient treatment center for at-risk boys and an HR supervisor for a staffing agency.
 He has been working as a Marriage and Family Therapist in Utah since 2018, specializing in treating clients struggling with pornography addiction, behavioral disorders with adolescent males, depression, anxiety, marital conflict, spiritual identity, and other common concerns that bring people to therapy.
 His research interests include marital effects on and treatment approaches for problematic pornography use, and critically analyzing the philosophical assumptions and implications of modern approaches in psychology and psychotherapy.

-Brendan has a history of working with adolescents and families with previous experience working as a counselor at Utah’s Juvenile Detention Center and as a student advocate for teens struggling in school.
-He also has a passion for combining recreation and outdoor experience to mental wellness and healthy coping patterns and makes steady efforts to include this in treatment when applicable.
+Brendan has a passion for combining recreation and outdoor experience to mental wellness and healthy coping patterns and makes steady efforts to include this in treatment when applicable.
 Brendan’s focus of treatment includes working with individuals, couples, and families dealing with mental health problems such as depression and anxiety, as well as stage of life changes, difficult family systems, dealing with addiction, and coping with trauma experiences.
 In his free time, Brendan enjoys recreational hobbies such as mountain biking, rock climbing, hiking, and camping.
 When indoors he enjoys reading, watching movies, and playing games with family and friends.

 Dr. Tim Lowe - Ph.D, LMFT, SUDC, AAMFT Approved Supervisor